thomaswmellor-eng/open_deep_research/README.md

 MCP prompt:
 ```
-Step 1: Use the `list_allowed_directories` tool to get the list of allowed directories.
-Step 2: Use the `read_file` tool to read files in the allowed directory.
+Use the `list_allowed_directories` tool to get the list of allowed directories, use the `list_directory` tool to get the list of files in the allowed directory, and use the `read_file` tool to read files in the allowed directory.
 ```

 MCP tools: